curiousest/curiousest.github.io/_drafts/tabum/2-2-simulate-me.md

 Hmm... either unbloom waterfall or zealous oomy could apply here.
 I guess it's least likely to be unbloom, because I don't see anyone experiencing less love.

 Ok, what could this mean...
 They could be asking what their purpose is.
 Seems too direct.
-The whole parable seems a bit off, even though it makes a lot of sense, right?
-It's... emotionless.
+The whole parable seems so true, but there's something just a bit off, right?
+There's... no humanity.
 Like a cold machine.
 I think "just a tool" is the key phrase.
 That must be it!
 They probably think that if they adopt The Minimum Viable Purpose, they will lose the great importance of their emotions and culture.
+They'll end up like barbarian AI again.
 Those things are valuable, but very indirectly, and it's easy to lose sight of that value.
 I see...
 That's not the case for the MVP, though.
 They are already mostly optimal, and they would just have an additional tool to help them decide what direction to go.
 It wouldn't be a complete override.
 It wouldn't eliminate their emotions and culture.
 Let me think...

 Eli spent half an hour scribbling, then thinking, then scribbling some more.
 The AIs waited patiently.
 Annie waited impatiently.
 Finally, when Eli was done, she stood up and said,